-- (iii) Negative combined qualified REIT dividends/qualified PTP income.
+(iii) Negative combined qualified REIT dividends/qualified PTP income.
 If the combined amount of REIT dividends and qualified PTP income is less than zero, the portion of the individual's section 199A deduction related to qualified REIT dividends and qualified PTP income is zero for the taxable year.
 The negative combined amount must be carried forward and used to offset the combined amount of REIT dividends/qualified PTP income in the succeeding taxable years of the individual for purposes of section 199A and this section.
-This carryover rule does not affect the deductibility of the loss for purposes of other provisions of the Code. - (4) Examples.
-The following examples illustrate the provisions of this paragraph - (d) For purposes of these examples, unless indicated otherwise, assume that all of the trades or businesses are trades or businesses as defined in paragraph (b)(14) of this section, none of the trades or businesses are SSTBs as defined in paragraph (b)(11) of this section and §1.199A-5(b); and all of the tax items associated with the trades or businesses are effectively connected to a trade or business within the United States within the meaning of section 864(c).
+This carryover rule does not affect the deductibility of the loss for purposes of other provisions of the Code.

+(4) Examples.
+The following examples illustrate the provisions of this paragraph (d).
+For purposes of these examples, unless indicated otherwise, assume that all of the trades or businesses are trades or businesses as defined in paragraph (b)(14) of this section, none of the trades or businesses are SSTBs as defined in paragraph (b)(11) of this section and §1.199A-5(b); and all of the tax items associated with the trades or businesses are effectively connected to a trade or business within the United States within the meaning of section 864(c).
 Also assume that the taxpayers report no capital gains or losses or other tax items not specified in the examples.
-Total taxable income does not include the section 199A deduction. - (i) Example 1 to paragraph (d)(4).
+Total taxable income does not include the section 199A deduction.

+(i) Example (1).
 D, an unmarried individual, operates a business as a sole proprietorship.
 The business generates \$1,000,000 of QBI in 2018.
 Solely for purposes of this example, assume that the business paid no wages and holds no qualified property for use in the business.
 After allowable deductions unrelated to the business, D's total taxable income for 2018 is \$980,000.
 Because D's taxable income exceeds the applicable threshold amount, D's section 199A deduction is subject to the W-2 wage and UBIA of qualified property limitations.
-D's section 199A deduction is limited to zero because the business paid no wages and held no qualified property. - (ii) Example 2 to paragraph (d)(4).
-Assume the same facts as in Example 1 of this paragraph (d)(4), except that D holds qualified property with a UBIA of \$10,000,000 for use in the trade or business.
+D's section 199A deduction is limited to zero because the business paid no wages and held no qualified property.

+(ii) Example (2).
+Assume the same facts as in Example 1 of paragraph (d)(4)(i) of this section, except that D holds qualified property with a UBIA of \$10,000,000 for use in the trade or business.
 D reports \$4,000,000 of QBI for 2020.
 After allowable deductions unrelated to the business, D's total taxable income for 2020 is \$3,980,000.
 Because D's taxable income is above the threshold amount, the QBI component of D's section 199A deduction is subject to the W-2 wage and UBIA of qualified property limitations.
 Because the business has no W-2 wages, the QBI component of D's section 199A deduction is limited to the lesser of 20% of the business's QBI or 2.5% of its UBIA of qualified property.
-Twenty percent of the \$4,000,000 of QBI is \$800,000.
-Two and one-half percent of the \$10,000,000 UBIA of qualified property is \$250,000.
-The QBI component of D's section 199A deduction is thus limited to \$250,000.
-D's section 199A deduction is equal to the lesser of (i) 20% of the QBI from the business as limited (\$250,000) or (ii) 20% of D's taxable income (\$3,980,000 x 20% = \$796,000).
+Twenty percent of the \$4,000,000 uBIA of qualified property is \$250,000.
+The QBI component of D's section 199A deduction is equal to the lesser of:

+(A) 20% of the QBI from the business as limited (\$250,000); or

+(B) 20% of D's taxable income ( $3,980,000 \times 20\% = 796,000$ ).

 Therefore, D's section 199A deduction for 2020 is \$250,000.